isomerpages/moe-yiochukangsec/_our-curriculum/Academic Programmes/Normal Technical Special Subjects.md

                 <details name="keyprog">
                     <summary id="ebs">Elements of Business Skills (EBS)</summary>
                     <div class="content">
                         <p>EBS is offered as an upper secondary <strong>elective subject</strong> in the Normal Technical course.
 The subject offers students an introduction to business through an understanding of business activities, focusing on basic marketing and customer relations.
-These are learnt in the context of businesses in the local travel and tourism, hospitality and retail industries, which offer employment opportunities accessible to the students.
-Through EBS, students are equipped with the foundation for further studies at institutes of higher learning.
+These are learnt in the context of businesses in the local travel and tourism, hospitality and retail industries, which offer employment opportunities accessible to the students.</p> <p>Through EBS, students are equipped with the foundation for further studies at institutes of higher learning.
 Students will also have the opportunity to go on work attachment, where it makes learning authentic and relevant and where they gain awareness of the prospects and challenges of a career in the services sector.</p>
                     </div>
                 </details>
                 <details name="keyprog">